JawadHamdan03/DOS_Project_Part1/README.md

 All services communicate using HTTP REST calls and can run independently in Docker containers.

 To Start the project you need to open the directory and then run the following commands :

-  1-docker comopse build
-    this creates the images through the docker-compose.yaml.
+  1-docker comopse build  : creates the images through the docker-compose.yaml.

-  2-docker compose up
-    this starts each server in a container on the mapped ports in docker-compose.yaml.
+  2-docker compose up : starts each server in a container on the mapped ports in docker-compose.yaml.